Andres2704/rocketthermalanalysis/README.md

 ### Source:

-The main UI was developed with PyQt5 library and the following libraries was also used:
+All the code were implemente in Python and the main UI was developed with PyQt5 library and the following libraries was also used:
 * Numpy
 * Matplotlib
 * Pandas